Many people think that mobile phones should be banned in public places such as libraries, shops and public transport.

 In an era that demands constant connectivity, many places around the world practically need handheld devices to connect love ones and to complete technology-centered tasks.
 Mobile phone certainly fit the bill when it comes to society’s demand for media technologies.
 However, some individuals argue that cellphone is potentially be sourced of distraction in public places.
 I disagree with this policy of banning mobile phones in communal confined areas.

 As cell phones has become more accessible for many people, it becomes increasingly essential tools in enhancing safety and communication.
 This handheld device is being use in so many ways such as entertainment, two-way communication, internet searching and many more.
 The benefits that people get from mobile phones are endless.
-A great example for this is internet searching access, with a wide variety of apps available for download this gadget offers a convenient life for people who have access to this technology.
-For stock market traders, stock trading apps allow them to trade from anywhere and they keep receiving real-time data alert about the real condition of the stock market from their cell phone.
+Internet searching for instance, with a wide variety of apps available for download this gadget offers a convenient life for people.
+For stock market traders, they can download apps that allow them to trade from anywhere.
 Additionally, this can be used for finding restaurant, booking a cab or even looking for nearest hospital during emergencies.
 Without it there would be a lot of troubles with people completely incapable of finding places.